evidhai/terraform-course/README.md

 ## Join Discord

-Feel free to join our discord <<channel>>
 - to showcase your project
 - peer network
 - Ask queries

-For course review , feel free to connect with me on [linkedin](https://www.linkedin.com/in/keerthivasan-kannan)
+- For course feedback , feel free to  Drop an email to techpechu@gmail.com

+You can connect with me on [linkedin](https://www.linkedin.com/in/keerthivasan-kannan) to check my latest work!